johncolddd/PPN/README.md

-# PPN: Polar Coordinate Attention Network for Ptychographic Imaging
+# A Polar Coordinate Attention Transformer for Ptychographic Imaging

 Official implementation of **PPN (Physics-Inspired Ptychographic Network)**, accepted in our IEEE TCI paper: